GitMulC/magic-the-learning/README.md

 In this section, you will include one or two paragraphs providing an overview of your project.
 Essentially, this part is your sales pitch.
 At this stage, you should have a name for your project so use it!
 Don’t introduce the project as a Portfolio project for the diploma.
 In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+Magic: The Learning is a website that is designed to help users understand and play the trading card game Magic: The Gathering.
+It aims to do this by explaining what Magic: The Gathering is, by describing and illustrating what are its cards and how do they function, and by talking about all its different formats.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)